Cielo e Terra

 Cielo e Terra is an album by jazz guitarist Al Di Meola that was released in 1985.
 Airto Moreira plays all percussion on "Traces (of a Tear)", "Cielo e Terra", "When You're Gone", and "Solace".

+Cielo e Terras original title was to be 21st Century Guitar, an homage to Julian Bream's 20th Century Guitar (1966) album.
+He greatly appreciates Bream's rendition of Frank Martin's "Quatre pièces brèves" (1933), available on the record.
+He has performed them live on occasion.

 Track listing

 All songs by Al Di Meola unless otherwise noted.